-It’s been over three years since we reported on a peace agreement in the long war in South Sudan.
+It was back in 2015 that we reported on a peace agreement in the long war in South Sudan.
 At the time Nonviolent Peaceforce told us that “While the signing of the agreement is not a guarantee of peace, it is a public declaration of constructive, peaceful and positive intentions to end the war.
 Having been on the front line of the conflict since the first day, the Nonviolent Peaceforce team is greatly relieved at the signing of the agreement and we want to extend our appreciation and support to the parties as they move into this new phase.
 We look forward to seeing strong, people centred leadership and action to move into the implementation of this agreement starting with an urgent and immediate cessation of hostilities.
 Getting to peace is as complicated if not more so than getting to war.
 The road ahead will be a long one that will take the dedication of all South Sudanese and the support of the international community to engage in reconciliation, justice and reconstruction.

 Since then the struggle goes on to make the peace agreement take hold, and we continue to report on whether progress is being made.